WOMEN, INFANTS AND CHILDREN

 ARE WIC SERVICES FREE?

-Yes, all WIC services are free to women, infants and children who have a nutrition risk and meet federal income guidelines.
+Yes, all WIC services are free to all qualifying individuals and families who meet federal income guidelines or are receiving Medical Assistance, SNAP, or TANF benefits

 WHAT DOES WIC CONSIDER AS INCOME?

-Income eligibility is automatic when an applicant receives medical assistance (MA), Temporary Aid to Needy Families (TANF) and food stamps (SNAP); however, applicants must provide income documentation.
+Income eligibility is automatic when an applicant receives medical assistance (MA), Temporary Aid to Needy Families (TANF), or Supplemental Nutrition Assistance Program (SNAP); however, applicants must provide income documentation.
 Foster children younger than 5 years are eligible.
 Income is counted for everyone living in the household.

 WHAT ABOUT FATHERS?